 Just think of social media, which has become a fundamental part of our everyday lives.

-And photos will simply more naturally draw people’s attention.
+And photos will simply more naturally draw people’s attention, which is super important for, for example, podcast art designs.

 But why spend time on images and content marketing?